komar007/pidtree_mon/README.md

         1 \
 ```

 This command can be used directly in tmux with `#()`.
-It uses the total processor usage by PID 1,
+It approximates the total processor usage by
-which is not ideal, but will be good enough most of the time.
+PID 1, which is not ideal, but will be good enough most of the time.

 ## Why?